annapasca/neuropype/index.rst

    contain the root `toctree` directive.

-NeuroDaddy documentation
+Neuropype documentation
 ************************

-NeuroDaddy is an open-source multi-modal brain data analysis kit which provides **Python-based pipelines** for advanced multi-thread processing of fMRI, MEG and EEG data, with a focus on connectivity and graph analyses.
-NeuroDaddy is based on `Nipype <http://nipype.readthedocs.io/en/latest/#>`_, a tool developed in fMRI field, which facilitates data analyses by wrapping many commonly-used neuro-imaging software into a common python framework.
+Neuropype is an open-source multi-modal brain data analysis kit which provides **Python-based pipelines** for advanced multi-thread processing of fMRI, MEG and EEG data, with a focus on connectivity and graph analyses.
+Neuropype is based on `Nipype <http://nipype.readthedocs.io/en/latest/#>`_, a tool developed in fMRI field, which facilitates data analyses by wrapping many commonly-used neuro-imaging software into a common python framework.

-NeuroDaddy project includes two different packages:
+Neuropype project includes two different packages:

 * :ref:`ephypype` based on `MNE python <http://martinos.org/mne/stable/index.html>`_ includes pipelines for electrophysiology analysis
 * `graphpype <http://davidmeunier79.github.io/neuropype_graph/>`_ based on `radatools <http://deim.urv.cat/~sergio.gomez/radatools.php>`_ includes pipelines for graph theoretical analysis of neuroimaging data

-NeuroDaddy provides a very common and fast framework to develop workflows for advanced analyses, in particular defines a set of different pipelines that can be used stand-alone or as lego of a bigger workflow: the input of a pipeline will be the output of another pipeline.
+Neuropype provides a very common and fast framework to develop workflows for advanced analyses, in particular defines a set of different pipelines that can be used stand-alone or as lego of a bigger workflow: the input of a pipeline will be the output of another pipeline.